 Like I said, I strongly suggest you work out at home.
 This way it’s easier to be consistent and you’re more likely to get the workout in.
 There are tons of exercise routines you can perform at home.
 There are bodyweight routines, cardio routines, and even weight routines.
 You don’t need much.
 If you don’t have a home gym and want to know how to get started, check out my post on Starting Over Again: Building My Home Gym.
 Or if you’re more interested in bodyweight routines, check out my post on Bodyweight Exercises You Can Do Anywhere.
 And if you’d rather do something cardio based, go for a run outside or get a treadmill.

 If you’re not working out, change that today.
 Come up with a plan.
-Ask yourself these 3 questions and then get started with your first workout.
+Ask yourself these three questions and then get started with your first workout.
 It may be tough to get started, but a little self-discipline and a strong plan can make all the difference.
 Good luck!!!